Build

 Edit / Repair

-Once a repo exists — whether Virex generated it or you imported it — every follow-up change lands as a bounded, guard-railed edit.
-You keep what works and improve what doesn't, with full history.
+Once a repo exists — Virex-generated or imported — every follow-up change lands as a bounded edit.
+You keep what works, refine what doesn't, with full version history.
+Edits target the same set of allowed paths as builds; package manifests, lockfiles, middleware, and build config are protected by default.

 Repair mode

-Paste an error message or describe the failure, and Virex focuses the engine on the affected files with stricter guardrails — tighter scope, fewer touched files, safer suggestions.
+Paste an error message or describe the failure, and the engine focuses on the affected files with stricter scope, fewer touched files, and tighter validation.
+Repair runs through the same proposer with a tighter context cap.

 History and rollback

-Every edit is a new version on the same project.
-If an edit lands in a place you don't like, the previous version stays downloadable.
-Nothing gets overwritten permanently without your say-so.
+Every edit creates a new version on the same project.
+If an edit lands somewhere you don't like, the previous version stays downloadable.
+Nothing gets overwritten permanently.

 Import existing repos